 How Shark Fishing Can Be An Addiction

+It is a well-known fact that during summertime Sharks move from the deeper waters offshore into inland waterways and beaches.
 The Sharks seek warmer shallow waters to carry out mating rituals and to either lay eggs or give live birth.
 It is very important if you are interested in swimming or in landing huge fish from the bank.
 There is no other type of fishing (that I know of) where the angler has an exceptional chance of hooking on to a 500lb plus fish while fishing from the bank.
 I was introduced to shark fishing a few years ago from an old man on the Pensacola Pier, who really knew how to catch a big fish.

 Shark fishing equipment needed